cu-ecen-aeld/assignments-3-and-later-galazwoj/assignments/assignment7/faulty-oops.md

 faulty                 16384  0
 scull                  24576  0
 ```
-This cvommand results in kernel panic
+This command results in kernel panic
 ```
 `# echo "hello_world" > /dev/faulty`
 ```
+The OOps message begins with
 ```
 Unable to handle kernel NULL pointer dereference at virtual address 0000000000000000
 ```